Sachan05/Notes/Non-DSA Notes/HLD Notes/2 - System Design - Caching.md

 2. Incase of IP caching, if the access to IP fails, it can invalidate the entry, so that on retry, we try with DNS again for IP (incase it has changed).

 ---
 title: CDN.
 description: Discussing the In-Browser caching and CDN.
 duration: 600
 card_type: cue_card
 ---

-## 2: CDN ( Content Delivery Network)
+## 2: CDN ( Content Delivery Network) - for static data

 What happens when you try to load any website including del.icio.us?
 You will send a request and then get back in response a HTML file, some JS files, and the webpage could have some media files (images/videos).